John Langdon (politician): Death and legacy

 Langdon died in Portsmouth in 1819 and was interred at the Langdon Tomb in the North Cemetery.
 The town of Langdon, New Hampshire, is named after him, as is Langdon Street in Madison, Wisconsin, a city with numerous streets named after Founding Fathers.

+His nephew, Henry Sherburne Langdon, married Ann Eustis and had a son named John Agustine Langdon Eustis.
+The latter emigrated to Argentina and died in Buenos Aires in 1876.
+He had many descendants, who in turn married into the high society of Argentina, such as the Saenz Valiente, Pueyrredon, Obarrio and Beccar Varela families.